-Advertising regulation has played an important role in advertising's history and cultural influence.
+Advertising regulation has played an important role in of advertising's history and cultural influence.
 One of the earliest federal laws addressing advertising was the Pure Food and Drug Law of 1906.
 A reaction to public outcry over the false claims of patent medicines, this law required informational labels to be placed on these products.
-It did not, however, address the questionable aspects of the advertisements, so it did not truly delve into the issue of false advertising.
-Fox, 65-66.
+It did not, however, address the questionable aspects of the advertisements, so it did not truly delve into the issue of false advertising.Stephen Fox, The Mirror Makers (New York: William Morrow, 1984), 65-66.